BrewCenter/OpenBrews/README.md

 This app is built using [Ionic Framework](http://ionicframework.com/), which is built on AngularJS.
 If you have no idea what Ionic is, and only know AngularJS, you'll probably be fine.
-We are also leveraging Ionic CSS (rather than Bootstrap (for now).
+We are also leveraging Ionic CSS (rather than Bootstrap).
 Other than that, the project uses GULP, Bower, and SCSS.

 ### Contributing
 Monitor the Issues board for tasks that need to be completed.
 Check the comments